4rtur1t0/fisheye_calibration/README.md

 # fisheye_calibration
 An OpenCV-based calibration program for fisheye cameras.

+Tested with:
+- Ubuntu 20.04 LTS.
+- OpenCV 3.4.1.
+Please refer to opencv.org for installation instructions.

 Features:
 - The code is extended from the OpenCV file camera_calibration.cpp.
 - Some cute extensions are added, such as reprojection of points to the image and undistorting all images.